-Metcash has in place a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+Metcash has in place a program for inducting new directors and an annual professional development program to support the directors in maintaining the skills and knowledge needed to perform their role as directors effectively.

 Independent advice

 The Board has a policy of enabling directors to seek independent professional advice at the Group's expense.
 The Board will review in advance the estimated costs for reasonableness but will not impede directors from seeking advice.